pvasireddy-amd/mlir-aie/AIEDialect.md

 operation ::= `aie.masterset` `(` $dest_bundle `:` $dest_channel `,` $amsels `)` attr-dict
 ```

-A Packet switched connection inside a switchbox.
+A packet switched connection inside a switchbox.
 This operation specifies the configuration for a master port.

 Example: